sigmacomputing/sigmaquickstarts/site/sigmaguides/src/03_2024_first_friday_features/03_2024_first_friday_features.md

 Users now have more options to adjust the look-and-feel of their button elements, including new `styles`, `shapes`, and `sizes` in the `Element properties` panel:

 <img src="assets/workbook_buttons.png">

+### Default value for empty pivot table cells
+When there’s no corresponding source data for a pivot table value cell to reference (no record exists for the particular combination of dimensions), the cell is empty by default.

+To customize the value for all empty cells, go to  `Element format` > `Format` and enter the preferred value in the `Empty cell` display value field.

+### Default table styling
+You can now configure a default table style for an **entire workbook** (in the Workbook settings panel), or an organization theme (in the Administration portal).

+This allows users to make bulk styling changes across their entire workbook (or theme), rather than making adjustments one by one, saving lots of time.

+For more information, see [Customize table styles](https://help.sigmacomputing.com/docs/customize-table-style) and [Create and manage workbook themes.](https://help.sigmacomputing.com/docs/create-and-manage-workbook-themes)

 ### Repeat pivot values in exports
 When sending or scheduling an export, you now have the option to repeat pivot values in Excel or CSV output.